 Partnering high school and college students to engage in the sciences together

-This program is geared towards high school sophomores through seniors, with preference given to students who are traditionally underrepresented in the STEM fileds (students of color, students who are eligilbe for free/reduced lunch, females) The year-long SRI program includes a summer research component and an academic year component.
+This program is geared towards high school sophomores through seniors, with preference given to students who attend urban schools.
+The year-long SRI program includes a summer research component and an academic year component.

-The SRI program begins with a summer research component in which teams of high school and college students and high school teachers participate in faculty-led research projects.
-The research projects this summer will focus on topics in molecular biology and statistics.
+The SRI program begins with a summer research component in which teams of high school and college students and high school teachers participate in a faculty-led research project.
 Students learn science and math content through performing laboratory experiments, group-based problem solving, field exploration and lecture.
-The institute meets four hours each day for five weeks.
+The institute meets four hours each day for five weeks on each campus.

 Academic Year Component